MDX Syntax Available on nisshi.dev Blog

 nisshi.dev Custom Implementation

-This component is custom-built for nisshi.dev.
+This component is a custom implementation for nisshi.dev.
 It automatically fetches OGP information and displays a link card.

-When you write a URL on a single line, it automatically becomes an OGP-enabled link card.
+When you write a URL on its own line, it automatically becomes an OGP-powered link card.

 https://nextjs.org